LucasPickering/slumber/docs/src/api/request_collection.md

 The request collection is the primary configuration for Slumber.
 It defines which requests can be made, and how to make them.
 When running a `slumber` instance, a single collection file is loaded.
 If you want to work with multiple collections at once, you'll have to run multiple instances of Slumber.

+Collection files are designed to be sharable, meaning you can commit them to your Git repo.
+The most common pattern is to create one collection per API repo, and check it into the repo so other developers of the API can use the same collection.
+This makes it easy for any new developer or user to learn how to use an API.

 ## Format & Loading

 A collection is defined as a [YAML](https://yaml.org/) file.
 When you run `slumber`, it will search the current directory for the following default collection files, in order: